 A popular place for surfing (suitable for beginners) Punta Carola, is easily reached by a trail from the interpretation center.
 It’s a great spot to relax, snorkel, and watch the Galapagos sunset with sea lions and blue-footed boobies.
 Along the same path, you can stop off at Las Tijeretas (Frigate Bird Hill) to see nesting Frigates, as well as fine views across the whole island.

-A bit farther away from town, reached by bike or taxi, you will find Puerto Chino, a favorite haunt of locals.
-The trail to get there is through prickly pear cactus where warblers, mockingbirds, and finches are easily spotted.
+A bit farther away from Puerto Baquerizo Moreno, reached by bike or taxi, you will find Puerto Chino, a favorite haunt of locals.
+The trail to get there is through prickly pear cactus where warblers, mockingbirds, and Galapagos finches are easily spotted.
 The secluded bay beach is home to sea lions, and there is a trail that takes you to higher ground where blue-footed boobies and sometimes tortoises meander.

 El Junco, up in the highlands, is the only freshwater lake at the Galapagos Islands.
 The lake itself is an ancient volcanic crater, and popular with Frigate birds who frequently dive in to wash the salt from their feathers.
 The site is easily reached by taxi, with a short hike from the parking lot.
 If you hike around the lake then it can be muddy, so go prepared.